-Be sure to create a phone call conversion tag for AdWords or other internet marketing options.
-Tags make it easy to positively identify and track phone leads.
+Create a phone call conversion tag for AdWords or other internet marketing options.
+Tags make it easy to identify and track phone leads positively.

 3. Here are several more that will help squeeze out that extra profit and return on investment…

 - Set a PPC goal.
-This could be the number of leads per week or month or even a cost per lead target amount.
+This could be the number of leads per week, month, or even a cost-per-lead target amount.
 Whatever it is, though, write it down and constantly measure it.

 - Keep your campaign organized.
-A messy campaign can cause confusion, waste spend, and ultimately leave you unmotivated.
+A messy campaign can cause confusion, waste spending, and ultimately leave you unmotivated.

 - Use quality landing pages.
-Landing page experience refers to relevant, useful and original content is.
-[How City Specific Landing Pages help you get more traffic]
+Landing page experience refers to the relevant, helpful, and original content.
+Read this post to learn how city-specific landing pages help you get more traffic.

 Landing pages must offer trustworthiness and be easy for customers to navigate.
 It also requires a quick loading page time and encourages customers to spend time on your site.